 Cellular concrete, also called foamed concrete, is a mixture of Portland cement and water that’s treated with a foaming agent.
 The foaming agent effectively acts as a very high air entraining admixture.
 Typical cellular concrete mixes for lightweight fill applications are greater than 60% air content.
 Cellular concrete can be either pervious or impervious.
 Pervious cellular concrete is excellent for lightweight fill applications where buoyancy is a concern.

-Concrete Jack installs cellular concrete for lightweight fill applications.
+CJGeo installs cellular concrete for lightweight fill applications.
 We have the capacity to produce both pervious and impervious mixes.
 Our equipment allows for truck-batched production or steady-stream production on job sites.

 Because cellular concrete is a neat mix of Portland cement and water, there are no components that will degrade with time, so cellular concrete is very dimensionally stable for long periods of time.
 Cellular concrete is not susceptible to solvent attack.